 This is important, because plants predominantly need light that falls in both the red spectrum and the blue spectrum to photosynthesize.

-Because the majority of freshwater aquatic plants commonly available today were originally brought over from shallow tributaries and rivers in Central and South America, they require a full spectrum range of light similar to that of natural daylight.
-On the Kelvin scale, the light required falls somewhere between 5500 K and 7500 K.
+Because the majority of freshwater aquatic plants commonly available today were originally brought over from shallow tributaries and rivers in Central and South America, they require a full light spectrum range similar to that of natural daylight.
+On the Kelvin scale, this falls somewhere between 5500 K and 7500 K.

 Types of Lighting

-Now that you know more about why planted tanks need lighting, how the intensity of light is measured, and how the spectrum of light is measured, you might like some more practical advice about lighting your freshwater planted tank.
+Now that you know more about why planted tanks need lighting, how the intensity of it is measured, and how the spectrum of it is measured, you might like some more practical advice about lighting your freshwater planted tank.

 These are the main kinds of lighting available.